 - In August 2016, Cree’s headquarters began composting waste at the cafeteria.
 The composting program is expected to divert approximately 50,000 pounds of waste from the landfill per year.

 - In 2016, Cree made its first waste to landfill reduction goals.
-Cree’s headquarters has a goal to reduce decrease its waste to landfill rate to 25% over the next couple of years.
+Cree had a goal to reduce its waste to landfill rate at its North Carolina sites by 10% using 2016 as a baseline.
+We achieved that goal in 2018 and have a new goal to reduce our North Carolina sites' waste to landfill rate by another 10% by 2020, using 2018 as our baseline.
 Cree's Racine site succeeded in meeting its waste diversion goals, achieving 82% of waste diverted from the landfill in 2016 and 86% of waste diverted in 2017.
+Cree's Racine site achieved 90% of waste diverted in 2018.